wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/tools/surfboard.md

 surfboard run scripts/wallet.deploy.js  --variables 'dappSeed=insert your seed here'
 ```

-This command executes the JS script example that compiles the Ride script and sends the script installation transaction from the account whose seed phrase is specified in the `dappSeed` variable.
+This command executes the JS script example that compiles the Ride script and sends the set script transaction from the account whose seed phrase is specified in the `dappSeed` variable.

 ## Running Tests

 In JS tests, you can use `describe`, `before`, `it`, `expect` and other functions of [mocha](https://mochajs.org/) and [chai](https://www.chaijs.com/) libraries.
-You can find test example in the `test` directory.
+You can find test example in the `test` folder.

 To run test, use the command: